How To Lace Work Boots The Right Way

 Instructions

 Start by lacing your boots as you usually do to the top since the heel-lock method only requires the top two eyelets of your boot.
-Finally, when you are there each lace needs to go up vertically into the last eyelet.

 And from the bottom eyelets to the last one, the lace goes directly up.
 Closer to the inside of your boot, each lace will go below the vertical line made on the opposite side.

-After inserting the lacing tie, a regular bow tie and you are done.
 It is important to note that the last two eyelets should not appear to have a criss-cross pattern on the outside.

 Also, if you got a running shoe, you can use this technique on those shoes too.
 Just ensure to use the last two eyelets of your shoe since most people ignore or miss to spot them.